sagemathinc/cocalc/src/dev/laptop/README.md

 ## Changing the hub server backend

 Edit files in smc-hub, e.g., `hub.coffee`.
 Then hit control+c, then run `./start_hub.py` again.
 It's slightly faster if you comment out the `./update_schema.coffee` line in `./start_hub.py`, which is safe unless the schema changes.

+## Issue -- server time

+Some code in SMC